gjr80/weewx-aurora/pvoutput/readme.md

-# PVOutput Uploader extension #
+# PVOutput uploader extension #

 A [weeWX](http://weewx.com/ "WeeWX - Open source software for your weather station") RESTful service to upload solar PV power generation data to [PVOutput](http://pvoutput.org/ "PVOutput.org").

 ## Description ##

-The *PVOutput Uploader* extension allows uploading of solar PV power generation data to PVOutput using the [PVOutput API](https://pvoutput.org/help.html#overview).
+The *PVOutput uploader* extension allows uploading of solar PV power generation data to PVOutput using the [PVOutput API](https://pvoutput.org/help.html#overview).

-The *PVOutput Uploader* extension consists of:
+The *PVOutput uploader* extension consists of:
 - a RESTful service for posting data to PVOutput, and
 - a utility for bulk uploading of solar PV generation data to PVOutput should Internet access be lost for some period of time.

 ## Pre-Requisites ##

-The *PVOutput Uploader* extension requires:
+The *PVOutput uploader* extension requires:

 - weeWX v3.7.0 or greater
 - a PVOutput account with system ID and API access key